About Firebox Device Settings and Actions in WatchGuard Cloud

 • IP Address — The public IP address of the connection from WatchGuard Cloud.
 If the device is not connected, it shows the last IP address the device connected from WatchGuard Cloud.

-• Uptime — The number of days since the device last rebooted.
+• Uptime — The amount of time in days, hours, and minutes since the device last rebooted.
 This information is available only after the device has connected to WatchGuard Cloud.
 This value only appears on the Device Summary page.
-If the device is not connected, this number reflects the uptime as of the last time the device connected to WatchGuard Cloud.
+If the device is not connected, the value reflects the uptime as of the last time the device connected to WatchGuard Cloud.
+The value might take up to 30 minutes to update.

 Screenshot of the WatchGuard Cloud Device Settings, Device Information